 “IFRD provides a platform for women motorcycle riders to bond with other women, to meet and find like-minded women who ride and develop friendships with which to enjoy motorcycling!” – Vicki Gray

 No one manufacturer, motorcycle brand, government, NGO, charity, corporation, academic institution, women’s network or media hub is solely responsible for International Female Ride Day©.
 It is the ownership of creator Vicki Gray with an action belonging to women riding any style, any make/model of motorcycle – in any culture or country.
-Many organizations, manufacturers, dealerships and individuals declare the IFRD theme of “JUST RIDE!”©
+Many organisations, manufacturers, dealerships and individuals declare the IFRD theme of “JUST RIDE!”©

 IFRD is a united day of global celebration and support to women who ride motorcycles while being a call for gender parity, acceptance and acknowledgement of women in motorcycling.